Igalia/wolvic/README.md

 ### `Device supports , but APK only supports armeabi-v7a[...]`

-Enable usb debugging on the device.
+Enable [USB Remote Debugging](https://github.com/MozillaReality/FirefoxReality/wiki/Developer-Info#remote-debugging) on the device.

 ### `Could not get unknown property 'geckoViewLocal' for build 'FirefoxReality'[...]`